 - Do a quick reality check – If you’re convinced you’re going to fail at something, think back to similar situations where you succeeded.

-- Think how you would address a friend – Chances are you would be a whole lot less critical and a whole lot more gracious if it were anyone else.
+- Think how you would address a friend – Chances are you’d be a whole lot less critical and a whole lot more gracious if it were anyone else.

 Positivity doesn’t mean the absence of pessimism; rather, it’s the ability to redirect your focus away from the negative aspects of a situation so that you can focus on the positive.

 If you want to stay positive, you might need to work on breaking negative thought patterns.
 While you can’t ignore reality, there’s no point in obsessing about things you can’t fix or don’t matter in the larger scheme of things.
-Unfortunately, focusing on the negatives not only affects your mood but also has a negative impact on your performance.
+Unfortunately, focusing on the negatives affects your mood and can have a negative impact on your performance as well.